bobbingwide/oik-ajax/readme.txt

 3.

 == Upgrade Notice ==
+= 0.0.0-alpha.0407 =
+For testing on herbmiller.me and bobbingwide.org.uk

 = 0.0.0-alpha.0328 =
 Supports ajaxified pagination of code using meta_query in the get posts query